brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 - A visual Pipeline
 - Managed secrets & environment variables
 - Hardened base images
-- Monitoring with metrics & logging
+- Monitoring with default metrics & logging
 - Support

 ::: notes
-- A visual Pipeline
+- A visual Pipeline, like spinnaker or Gitlab or Tekton
 - Managed secrets & environment variables
 - Hardened base images
-- Monitoring with metrics & logging
+- Monitoring with default metrics & logging
 - Support
 - Stray from the path at will, but you must get back on your own.
+- Let's look at a simple example
 :::

 ---